 Natural vs. Reef-Safe vs. Organic Sunscreen

-– A sunscreen may be made labeled “natural,” “reef-safe,” “organic,” or “biodegradable,” but that doesn’t mean the contents aren’t toxic to coral.
+A sunscreen may be labeled “natural,” “reef-safe,” “organic,” or “biodegradable,” but that doesn’t mean the contents aren’t toxic to coral.
 Always check the ingredients.
 Don’t use sunscreens containing oxybenzone, avobenzone, butylparaben, octinoxate or 4-methylbenzylidine camphor if you plan to go anywhere near the water.
-Even a small amount can cause coral bleaching.
+Even a small amount can cause or exacerbate coral bleaching.

-The Best Natural Sunscreens for Scuba Diving and Snorkeling
+The Best Natural or Reef Safe Sunscreens for Scuba Diving and Snorkeling

-Please note: the sunscreens below are not endorsed by PADI®.
-We do not have a bio-chemist on staff, or a lab to test hundreds of sunscreens.
+Please note: The sunscreens below are not endorsed by PADI.
+We do not have a bio-chemist on staff or a lab to test hundreds of sunscreens.
 Luckily, there is an organization that does – EWG.
 We compared their list of recommended sunscreens to products with a lot of positive reviews on Amazon to create the list below.
-If you purchase any of the products on this page using our Amazon Associates links, any revenue earned from the product sale will be donated to support the ocean conservation efforts of Project AWARE®.
+If you purchase any of the products on this page using our Amazon Associates links, any revenue earned from the product sale will be donated to support the ocean conservation efforts of PADI AWARE®.

 1. Stream2Sea